OscarAdserballe/md-llm/README.md

 ## Features

-- **Multi-LLM Support**: Interact with various LLM providers like OpenAI, Gemini, and Perplexity.
+- **Multi-LLM Support**: Interact with various LLM providers like OpenAI, Gemini, Anthropic (Claude), and Perplexity.
 - **Session Management**: Create, list, and manage multiple sessions to organize your interactions.
 - **Context Handling**: Maintain conversation history and parse files to provide coherent and context-aware responses.
 - **File Parsing**: Automatically parse and process supported file types, with OCR fallback for scanned documents.
+- **PDF Processing**: Generate structured academic summaries from research papers using Apache Tika for text extraction and any LLM for analysis.
 - **Logging**: Comprehensive logging system for debugging and monitoring activities.
 - **Extensible Architecture**: Easily add support for new models and extend functionalities as needed.
 - **Secure Configuration**: Manage sensitive API keys and configurations using environment variables.